martinring/clide2/README.md

 Building Assistants
 -------------------

-Assistants are standalone applications that connect a clide server via [akka remoting](http://doc.akka.io/docs/akka/snapshot/scala/remoting.html).
+Assistants are standalone applications that connect to a clide server via [akka remoting](http://doc.akka.io/docs/akka/snapshot/scala/remoting.html).

 To build an assistant you must create a new project.
 (We will focus on sbt here, but it is also possible to use maven or something else to manage your project)